wuyang1002431655/tango_with_django_19/manuscript/chapter10-cookies.md

 The most commonly used way of holding state is through the use of a *session ID* stored as a cookie on a client's computer.
 A session ID can be considered as a token (a sequence of characters, or a *string*) to identify a unique session within a particular Web application.
 Instead of storing all kinds of information as cookies on the client (such as usernames, names, or passwords), only the session ID is stored, which can then be mapped to a data structure on the Web server.
 Within that data structure, you can store all of the information you require.
 This approach is a **much more secure** way to store information about users.
 This way, the information cannot be compromised by a insecure client or a connection which is being snooped.

 If your browser supports cookies, pretty much all websites create a new session for you when you visit.
 You can see this for yourself now - check out Figure fig-session-id.
-In Google Chrome's developer tools, you can view cookies which are sent by the Web server you've accessed.
+In Google Chrome's developer tools, you can view cookies that are sent by the Web server you've accessed.
 In Figure fig-session-id, you can observe the selected cookie `sessionid`.
-The cookie contains a series of letters and numbers which Django uses to uniquely identify your session.
+The cookie contains a series of letters and numbers that Django uses to uniquely identify your session.
 From there, all your session details can be accessed - but only on the server side.

 {id="fig-ch10-sessionid"}
 ![A screenshot of Google Chrome with the Developer Tools opened - check out the cookie `sessionid`.](images/ch10-sessionid.png)